 Once a student connects first with their department internship coordinator, they can use the Career and Professional Development Center to assist them in polishing their skills in obtaining an internship.

-The National Student Exchange (NSE) is a not-for-profit membership consortium of accredited, four-year colleges and universities in the United States, its territories, and Canada which have joined together for the purpose of sharing their educational resources
+The National Student Exchange is a not-for-profit membership consortium of accredited, four-year colleges and universities in the United States, its territories, and Canada which have joined together for the purpose of sharing their educational resources

 The only program of its kind offering tuition reciprocal exchanges across the United States and Canada, NSE serves as the national resource for inter-institutional study opportunities.

 NSE offers study opportunities at diverse university settings and provides access to a wide array of courses and programs; field experiences, co-op, and internship options; and resident assistant, honors, and study abroad experiences.